Skip to content

 Oct 21, 2024 7:56 PM

-Fetullah Gulen, the founder and ringleader of Fetullah Gulen Terrorist Organization (FETO), passed away in Pennsylvania, United States, on Sunday October 20th.
+Fetullah Gulen, the founder and ringleader of Fetullah Terrorist Organization (FETO), passed away in the U.S. state of Pennsylvania on Sunday.

 Within the cult-like group, Fetullah was referred to by followers with the self-proclaimed title of “Imam of the Universe.”

-His passing marks the closure of a dark chapter in Turkish history of high treason on behalf of foreign powers.
+His passing marks the end of a dark chapter in Turkish history, defined by acts of high treason committed in service of foreign powers.

-Here is all you need to know of the mastermind behind the July 15, 2016, coup attempt.
+Here is all you need to know about the mastermind behind the July 15, 2016, coup attempt.

 Amassing members